Skip to content

 A spokesperson for the U.S. Attorneys Office in Pittsburgh, which is prosecuting the case, did not respond to requests for comment.

-Pollard, who describes himself in his LinkedIn profile as a stage manager for a number of recent productions of Philadelphia’s Quintessence Theatre Group, has been registered as a Democrat in Pennsylvania since at least 2022, according to state records.
+Pollard — who describes himself on his LinkedIn profile as a stage manager for theater productions, including most recently for several shows staged by Philadelphia’s Quintessence Theatre Group during the last two years — has been registered as a Democrat in Pennsylvania since at least 2022, according to state voting records.

 He faces one felony count of transmitting interstate threats — a felony crime punishable by up five years in prison.